brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 - `wallet.paymentId` - an opaque identifier for the wallet;

-- `wallet.ethAddress` - the Ethereum address of the wallet;
+- `wallet.addresses` - a map containing the addresses of the wallet;

 - `reconcileStamp` - a timestamp indicating the end of the current period;